lowRISC/opentitan/hw/ip/flash_ctrl/README.md

 Flash reliability ECC errors (multi-bit errors) and integrity check errors (integrity check errors) are both reflected as in-band errors to the entity that issued the transaction.
 That means if a host direct read, controller initiated read or hardware initiated read encounters one of these errors, the error is directly reflected in the operation status.

-Further, reliability ECC / integrity check errors are also captured in {{#regref flash_ctrl.FAULT_STATUS }} and can be used to generate fatal alerts.
+Further, reliability ECC / integrity check errors are also captured in [`FAULT_STATUS`](data/flash_ctrl.hjson#fault_status) and can be used to generate fatal alerts.
-The reason these are not captured in {{#regref flash_ctrl.STD_FAULT_STATUS }} is because 1 or 2 bit errors can occur in real usage due to environmental conditions, thus they do not belong to the standard group of structural errors.
+The reason these are not captured in [`STD_FAULT_STATUS`](data/flash_ctrl.hjson#std_fault_status) is because 1 or 2 bit errors can occur in real usage due to environmental conditions, thus they do not belong to the standard group of structural errors.
 If we assume 2-bit errors can occur, then software must have a mechanism to recover from the error instead of [escalation](#flash-escalation).

 #### Flash Escalation